ethan546/escapeMaze/README.md

 Your goal is to escape through the maze without getting killed by all the traps and monsters!
 Shoot monsters to temporarily stun them!

+Note: not all non-master scripts have current versions of their respective classes, since many of the classes were modified in the master script so they would work better with one another.